-Vector's target revenue was \$624m, as included in Vector's Electricity Pricing Methodology Disclosure for the disclosure year, pursuant to clause 2.4.1(1) and 2.4.3(3) of the electricity distribution information disclosure determination 2012.
+Vector's target revenue for the year ended on 31 March 2021, as included in our 2021 Electricity Pricing Methodology Disclosure pursuant to clause 2.4.1(1) and 2.4.3(3) of the electricity Distribution Information Disclosure Determination 2012, was \$565m.

-Total billed line charge revenue was \$623m, as disclosed in schedule 8.
-The variance between the target and actual revenue difference of approximately \$1m (0.16%) is mainly due to slightly lower than forecasted quantities.
+Total billed line charge revenue for the disclosure year ended on 31 March 2021 was \$561m, as disclosed in schedule 8 of this disclosure.
+The variance between total billed line charges and target revenue of approximately \$4m or (0.8%) is mainly due to lower than forecasted quantities.